andre-salvati/databricks-template/README.md

 # Project Template for PySpark/Databricks with automation for CI/CD

-This project template provides a structured approach to enhance your productivity when delivering data pipelines on Databricks.
-Feel free to further customize it based on your project's specific nuances and the audience you are targeting.
+This project template provides a structured approach to enhance your productivity when delivering ETL pipelines on Databricks.
+Feel free to customize it based on your project's specific nuances and the audience you are targeting.

 This project template demonstrates how to: